 There are a ton of potential questions, to help determine if a program is a good fit for YOU.
 So it’s time to ask yourself what kind of training environment you want, what populations you hope to work with and what you want to AVOID.
-And, before your interiew, go through the program’s website really thoroughly and cross of the questions that they’ve already answered.
+And, before your interiew, go through the program’s website really thoroughly and cross off the questions that they’ve already answered.
 You don’t want to look like you’re incapable of reading.

 What Really Matters

 This is what will affect your day-to-day life the most.
 These are ‘hard’ questions, but programs expect them.
 Pepper them in with the next batch and you’ll appear informed and driven, not lazy.
 They’re prefaced with an (R) if it’s a resident only question, and with a (B) if you should ask both residents and program leaders/admin.
+(Update 10/2019 – if there’s nothing in front it’s okay to ask both residents and faculty/PD)

 - When do residents do nights?
 A single week during a month of inpatient?
 1-6 weeks of ‘night float’ as its own block?